mvangent/which-fix-version/README.md

-# just-in-time
+# which-fix-version

-A TUI that gives immediate insight in what versions your (merge) commit has made it
+A TUI that gives immediate insight in what release version your (merge) commit from main / master/ develop(ment) has made it